Boomplay: Partners

 In May 2019, Boomplay signed a distribution agreement with Believe Digital distribution services.
 Believe was founded in Paris in 2004 by Denis Ladegaillerie as a worldwide online distribution and services arm and an in-house record label.
 With 32 offices in 16 territories, the company's clients include Scorpio Music, Kitsune, Chinese Man Records, Fargo, Baco Records, Afrique Caraibes Productions and Yellow.
 Also in 2019, Boomplay announced licensing deals with Warner Music Group, Universal Music Group, Sony Music Group, and global indie rights agency Merlin.

 In June 2022, Boomplay partnered with telecommunications company AirtelTigo to offer its users cheaper data to stream music in its app.

 Expansion

 Boomplay announced its move into East Africa by opening its Kenyan office in August 2016.
 It opened its Tanzania office In April 2017.
 It currently has local operations and offices in Nigeria, Kenya, Ghana, Tanzania, Côte d'Ivoire and Cameroon.

 Accounts and subscriptions

+As of the middle of 2020, Boomplay had 75 million users in Africa.

-As of July 2022, the two Boomplay subscription types, both offering unlimited listening time and enhanced sound quality (up to 320kbit/s bitrate) are:
+As of July 2022, the two Boomplay subscription types, both offering unlimited listening time and enhanced sound quality (up to 320 kbit/s bitrate) are: